microsoft/bedrock-cli/docs/service-introspection.md

 - Name of the person that changed the service
 - Time the service was changed or errored
-- Deployment state of the service is
+- Deployment state of the service

 **Important:**